antonioleal/myslackbuilds/README.md

 - Category: libraries
-- Version: 2.8.9
+- Version: 2.8.12
 - Homepage: https://github.com/linuxmint/xapp
 - Code repository: https://github.com/linuxmint/xapp

-*Note: updater.sh not available*
+*Note: updater.sh is available for this package*
 ## vst3sdk (Software development kit for VST3 plug-ins)
  This allows plug-in developers to create plug-ins in VST 3 format and host developers to load VST 3 plug-ins into a DAW or audio editor.